AI-School-F5-P2/NLP-YouTube-Grupo1/README.md

 ## Overview
 The YouTube Hate Speech Detection project aims to tackle the growing concern of hate speech within video comments on the platform.
 Faced with the limitations of the existing moderation team and the impracticality of scaling, YouTube has outsourced the challenge to our consulting firm.
 The goal is to implement an automated solution for detecting hate speech, allowing prompt actions such as content removal or user banning.

-The emphasis is on a practical implementation, prioritizing efficiency over precision.
+The emphasis was on a practical implementation, prioritizing efficiency over precision.

 ## Solution Description
 Our solution involves developing a Natural Language Processing (NLP) model capable of automatically detecting hate speech in YouTube comments.
 The practicality of the solution is paramount, ensuring a fast and scalable approach to handle the increasing volume of offensive messages.